timwilliate/engineering-blog/_posts/2015-05-27-secret-stdin-slurper.md

-[BASH](http://www.gnu.org/software/bash/) may be looked down upon by all the programming language hipsters out there, but when you are doing system level tasks it can be quite convenient: it's on every system, it has no other dependencies, and it can be a powerful language when used properly.
+[BASH](http://www.gnu.org/software/bash/) may be looked down upon by all the programming language hipsters out there, but when you are doing system-level tasks it can be quite convenient: it's on every system, it has no dependencies to install, and it can be a powerful language when used properly.

 ## The Setup